anoukdebrouwer/Matlab-Tools/README.md

 # Matlab-tools

+## Analysis
+The 'Analysis' folder contains useful functions for analysis in Matlab.
+See folder README for details.
+* findIntervals.m
+* selectFiles.m
+* xy2compassAngle.m

 ## Plotting
 The 'Plotting' folder contains functions for making pretty plots in Matlab.
 See folder README for details and example figures.
 * createColorGradient.m